themaximalist/thinkabletype/README.md

 ### Visualize HyperType

-Connections and visualizations are a core part of `HyperType`—so [Force Graph 3D](https://vasturiano.github.io/3d-force-graph/) is supported out of the box.
+Connections and visualizations are a core part of HyperType—so [Force Graph 3D](https://vasturiano.github.io/3d-force-graph/) is supported out of the box.

 ```javascript
 const hypertype = new HyperType({